ejwillemse/BAN313/chapter3.md

             incorrect_msg = "Make sure that you calculated the standard deviation of hole size correctly and assigned your answer to `sdHoleSize`")

 test_object("fWork05", undefined_msg = "Make sure to define an object `fWork05`.",
-            incorrect_msg = "Make sure that you calculated the fraction of holes that are _within_ the 0.5cm tollerace correctly and assigned the result to `fWork05`")
+            incorrect_msg = "Make sure that you calculated the fraction of holes that are _within_ the 0.5cm tolerance correctly and assigned the result to `fWork05`")

 test_object("fWork075", undefined_msg = "Make sure to define an object `fWork075`.",
-            incorrect_msg = "Make sure that you calculated the fraction of holes that are _within_ the 0.75cm tollerace correctly and assigned the result to `fWork075`")
+            incorrect_msg = "Make sure that you calculated the fraction of holes that are _within_ the 0.75cm tolerance correctly and assigned the result to `fWork075`")

-test_output_contains("meanHoleSize", incorrect_msg = "You did not view the actual value `meanHoleSize`.") test_output_contains("sdHoleSize", incorrect_msg = "You did not view the actual value `sdHoleSize`.") test_output_contains("fWork05", incorrect_msg = "You did not view the actual value `fWork05`.")
-test_output_contains("fWork075", incorrect_msg = "You did not view the actual value `fWork075`.")
+test_output_contains("meanHoleSize", incorrect_msg = "You did not view the actual value of `meanHoleSize`.") test_output_contains("sdHoleSize", incorrect_msg = "You did not view the actual value of `sdHoleSize`.") test_output_contains("fWork05", incorrect_msg = "You did not view the actual value of `fWork05`.") test_output_contains("fWork075", incorrect_msg = "You did not view the actual value of `fWork075`.")

 success_msg("Correct!
-We have no successfully fitted a normal distribution to the hole size and used the distribution to emperically calculate the fraction of products that are within specification.")
+We have successfully fitted a normal distribution to the hole size variable and used the distribution to empirically calculate the fraction of products that are within specification.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:acbbc34771
-## Predicting softdrink orders for the next day
+## Predicting soft-drink orders for the next day

-We are responsible for inventory management for a softdrink company.
+We are responsible for the inventory management for a soft-drink company.
-Due to a strike, the company cannot produce softdrinks.
+Due to a strike, the company cannot produce soft-drinks.
-The company is afraid that it may not be able to fullfill customer orders for the next day.
+The company is afraid that it may not be able to fulfil customer orders for the next day.
 Human resources believe that the strike will end this evening, and we therefore need to determine if we have enough inventory for tomorrow's orders.
 Orders are only placed by our clients in the morning and delivered on the same day.
 Our clients are unaware of the strike, and management has no intention of informing them of it.
-We currently have 210 units of the softdrink in stock.
+We currently have 210 units of the soft-drink in stock.

-Management wishes to know the probabilty of running out of stock during the next day.
+Management wishes to know the probability of running out of stock during the next day.
-Depending on the probability they can either import softdrinks from another manufacturing plant via expensive air-delivery, or decide to take their chances and wait for the strike to end and resume manufacturing.
+Depending on the probability they can either import soft-drinks from another manufacturing plant via expensive air-delivery, or decide to take their chances and wait for the strike to end and resume manufacturing.

 The sales data for the previous 30 days' orders are available in the `clienOrders` dataframe, which consists of the day and the number of units ordered on that day by all our clients.